Skip to main content

 How It Works (High-Level)

-• If the Target is a Custom Endpoint, Okareo makes real HTTP calls using your mapping (URL, headers, body template).
+• If the Target is a Custom Endpoint, Okareo executes your HTTP mapping (URL, headers, body template, JSON paths) and records the raw payloads; hosted models are invoked via Okareo’s model runtime.

 Quick-Start via the UI